A rare sighting in the animal kingdom continues to mesmerize marine biologists and whale watchers in the Monterey Bay.

 An array of whale species typically migrate to Monterey Bay during the spring months for feeding season, according to Black.
 Killer whales tend to hunt in groups of six to ten, but Black said the group this year is a "very large number."

 Not to be outdone, Humpback whales also joined the mix.
-Black said Humpback whales tend to barge into the fold when killer whales feed.
+Black said Humpback whales tend to barge into the fold when killer whales feed, though it's not entirely clear why.